Daniel Vandervoort

-Daniel "Danny" Vandervoort (born March 13, 1994) is a professional Canadian football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
-Vandervoort was drafted in the first round, third overall by the BC Lions in the 2017 CFL Draft.
-He played college football at McMaster University.
+Daniel "Danny" Vandervoort (born March 13, 1994) is a Canadian professional football wide receiver.
+Vandervoort was drafted in the first round, third overall by the BC Lions in the 2017 CFL draft.
+He has also played for the Edmonton Eskimos / Elks.

 College career

 Vandervoort played college football at McMaster University playing for the McMaster Marauders where he was named CIS rookie of the year in 2013.
 Vandervoort collected 831 yards and five touchdowns in his final season with the Mauraders.
 Over four years at McMaster, he hauled in 148 receptions and 2,572 receiving yards.
 His 29 career receiving touchdowns are also third all-time in U Sports history.

 Professional career

 BC Lions

-Vandervoort was the third overall selection in the 2017 CFL Draft.
-He dressed in all 18 games during the 2017 season and recorded his first reception on July 21, 2017 against the Winnipeg Blue Bombers.
-That was his only catch of the season.
+Vandervoort was the third overall selection in the 2017 CFL draft.
+He dressed in all 18 games during the 2017 season and recorded his first reception on July 21, 2017 against the Winnipeg Blue Bombers, which was his only catch of the season.
 Despite dressing in eight games in 2018 for the Lions Vandervoort did not record a catch.
 On April 30, 2019, Vandervoort was released by the Lions as the team trimmed its roster down to 75 players in preparation for the new season.